bcgov/ppr-deprecated/ppr-api/docs/api_contract/README.md

   for a search submitted with the provided account id.
 - Depending on regulations there may be limitations on how long a user may perform this operation

 ## Preset Parties

+In the legacy PPR system, users have the capability to specify a party code for secured and registering parties.
+This populates the name and address information automatically so the user does not need to enter it in.
+This is very helpful, especially in the case of secured parties that users enter quite often.

+In the legacy system, users do not manage party codes, but rather they are entered manually by Registries staff upon request.
+As such, every party code is "global", in that they are not tied to individual users, but can be used by any user.

+The intended design for the UI in the new system proposes that users can continue to use party codes.
+When a user enters a party code the name and address fields for the party would be automatically populated, though the user would be allowed to change the values.

+Assuming we migrate party codes from the legacy system, we need to provide an API lookup to support this capability.
+If it is decided that users should be able to manage party codes themselves, then additional CRUD operations should be added to this set.

 ### View a Party

+View the details for a single preset party.

+**Endpoint:** `GET /party-codes/{code}`

+**Implementation Status:** Not implemented at all

+**Security Warning:** As discussed in [the Party Codes ZenHub Issues](https://github.com/bcgov/ppr/issues/813), keys for party codes are predictable.
+Since they are global (not associated to specific accounts), that means that all codes are available to all users.
+As a result, building this endpoint as designed gives users the ability to enumerate all party codes.
+This is likely be an undesirable, so it is recommended to invest some effort in mitigating this risk.